timmd909/catpoo-models/README.md

 # catpoo-models

-3D models for the CATPOO projects
+3D models for the [CATPOO](https://github.com/timmd909/catpoo) projects.

+Use FreeCad 0.16 for best results.